kylereddoch/kylereddoch.github.io/pages/about.md

 ![Kyle Reddoch](/assets/img/kyle-profile-pic.jpg){:style="float: right; margin-left: 10px; margin-bottom: 10px;"}

+Hello there!
+I'm Kyle.
+I'm a self-taught web and software developer.
+I run entirely on coffee and love to create tools and open-source projects that help make a difference in people's lives.

 Technology has always been at the core of my life.
 Ever since I was a young child, I have been fond of technology.
-There’s just something about tech that opens up new possibilities to a person.
+There’s just something about tech that opens up new possibilities for a person.
 Being able to help people learn new technologies brings me joy.

-I have gone too long without creating a place to write about technology and continue helping others.

-This is my personal blog where I write and post about topics I find exciting and think others will find interesting.
-I hope you enjoy reading my posts as much as I enjoy writing them.

 ### 🤔 What I'm Up to Right Now

 [Take a glimpse into what I am currently doing.](/now/)

-### 🧑🏻‍💻 What I Do

-I am an aspiring Swift/SwifUI Apple Developer.
-I have backgorund in front-end development and have dabbled in back-end development.
-I love to create tools and open-source projects that help make a difference in people's lives.

 <a name="connect-with-me"></a>